renovatebot/tutorial/README.md

  <img width="867" alt="rerun renovate" src="https://user-images.githubusercontent.com/102745725/178969114-c1b64333-b45a-4508-b638-1e25ad0adab5.png">

-Let’s dive into one of the dependency dashboard capabilities - **the Pending Approval feature**.
+Let’s dive into one of the Dependency Dashboard capabilities - **the Pending Approval feature**.

 Say we want to take extra measures before updating major versions of a package (either to reduce noise or to handle it more carefully).
 Renovate offers an option to prevent automatic creation of major version update PRs and create such PRs only upon manual request from the Dependency Dashboard.

-In the Dependency Dasboard, under the `Rate Limited` section, the `Update dependency commander to vX` is waiting to be created.
+In the Dependency Dashboard, under the `Rate Limited` section, the `Update dependency commander to vX` is waiting to be created.

 > **Note**
-> based on the previously set `prHourlyLimit` configuration, 3 PRs per hour in our case, this PR will be created within an hour.
+> Based on the previously set `prHourlyLimit` configuration, 3 PRs per hour in our case, this PR will be created within an hour.

 <img width="928" alt="commander in Rate Limited" src="https://user-images.githubusercontent.com/102745725/178960104-c254c12f-08fb-4508-824d-20df60b2290f.png">

-Since we decided that we want to handle it manually, we will edit configurations and see how the dependency dashboard is affected by this change.
+Since we decided that we want to handle it manually, we will edit configurations and see how the Dependency Dashboard is affected by this change.

-In order to limit all major updates to on-demand creation:
+In order to limit all `major` updates to on-demand creation:

-- 1 Add this code segment to your `renovate.json` file:
+1. Add this code segment to your `renovate.json` file:
 ```json
 "packageRules": [
     {